luminousherbs/margin/README.md

 _Write in the margins of the web_

-A web comments layer built on [AT Protocol](https://atproto.com) that lets you annotate any URL on the internet.
+A web annotation layer built on [AT Protocol](https://atproto.com) that lets you annotate, highlight, and bookmark any URL on the internet.

 ## Project Structure